bxparks/rpn83p/USER_GUIDE.md

     - Might be useful to expose some system status functions, like memory.
     - We can always drop into the TI-OS and use `2ND` `MEM` to get that information, so it's not clear that this is worth the effort.
+- TVM (time value of money)
+    - the TI-84 Plus is bundled with a TVM app, but I find it unintuitive and difficult to remember how to use
+    - the most intuitive UI in my opinion is the one used by the HP-12C
+    - if I recall, this requires implementing a root finder, since at least one of the TVM variables does not have a closed-form solution

 ### Far Future